 Why would anyone need your password?

-- You are given access to University services to enable you to do your work.
-Means of access are created to uniquely identify you and the resources you are authorized to access, so under no circumstances will anyone every need to have your PDID (Personal digital Identity) or password.
+- You are given access to University services to enable you to work.
+Means of access are created to uniquely identify you and the resources you are authorized to access, so under no circumstances will anyone ever need to have your PDID (Personal Digital Identity) or password.

 - This also applies to technical IT staff maintaining computers and applications.
 Therefore: